 50% of total cost

 After 2 working days

 A building file search is not a LIM (Land Information Memorandum).
 The information obtained via a building file search may include informal discussion and carries no legal weight.
 Reliance on the information is at the customer's own judgement.

 The results of an earthquake can sometimes mean damage to our homes and/or property.
 If you have suffered damage to your home, please contact your insurance company in the first instance.

 Withhold personal details

-If you require your name and postal address to be withheld from the Complete Rating Information Database viewable at offices of the Kāpiti Coast District Council and Greater Wellington Council, you must complete the Complete Rating Information Database form or email us here.
+If you require your name and postal address to be withheld from the Complete Rating Information Database viewable at offices of the Kāpiti Coast District Council and Greater Wellington Council, see our Withhold personal details page, or email us.

 - Land Information Memorandum Application form 013 (DOCX, 70.98 KB)

 - Withdrawal Of LIM Application – Request For Fee Refund form 016 (PDF, 198.71 KB)